Applications of Explainable AI for 6G: Technical Aspects, Use Cases, and Research Challenges: XAI for 6G Use Cases

 \subsubsection{Requirements}

 As the healthcare data acquired by various multimodal sources has a large volume, high velocity, and diversified variety, exploiting ML algorithms and DL architectures to develop data-driven solutions has been attracting much more attention from healthcare and medical communities via academic research and industrial products.
 An AI-aided eHealth system should process different data types (e.g., sequential versus high-dimensional data and structured versus unstructured data) and fulfil high-quality services with very high accuracy (e.g., image-based cancer detection and recognition) and very low latency (e.g., online surgery via video streaming)~\cite{Arunim2021healthcare}.
-In several healthcare and wellness services, the raw sensory data collected from wearable devices usually have noise and outliers.
+In several healthcare and wellness services, raw sensory data collected from wearable devices usually have noise and outliers.
 Therefore, AI-based solutions should learn complicated patterns from messy datasets effectively.
-Compared with the data in other sectors, healthcare and medical data are more sensitive to security and privacy, hence ML-based solutions can be studied to automatically detect privacy threats and protect data from cyberattacks in distributed cloud-based systems.
+Compared with data in other sectors, healthcare and medical data are more sensitive to security and privacy, hence ML-based solutions can be studied to automatically detect privacy threats and protect data from cyberattacks in distributed cloud-based systems.
 Recently, federated learning (FL) was introduced to overcome such kinds of data security and privacy by sharing the information of trained local models instead of the raw data from edge users~\cite{rieke2020healthcare}.
+Due to the diversity of healthcare data, including sensory data, electronic medical reports, and medical images, collected by different healthcare centres with heterogeneous formats, 6G should specifically regulate data acquisition, storage, and data interoperability in the data mining and analytics layer of 6G-enabled IoMT networks, besides data privacy to prevent the sensitive patient information from cyberattacks.
+Moreover, from the perspective of AI-aided intelligent healthcare services, a hybrid architecture, i.e., a combination of centralized architecture and decentralized architecture, should be deliberated for distributed learning with a centralized-training decentralized execution strategy.